Mutations

 Write procedures create, update, or delete data.
 Import procedure and createCrud from gencow/runtime.ts, not from @gencow/core directly.

-Recommended: createCrud(table) auto-generates create, update, and remove procedures with auth, realtime push, userId auto-injection, and updatedAt auto-set.
+Recommended: createCrud(table, { prefix: "tasks" }) auto-generates create, update, and remove procedures with auth, realtime push, userId auto-injection, and updatedAt auto-set.
+Register the definition with defineApi({ crud: { tasks: tasksCrud } }).
 Use procedure.mutation only for custom business logic.

 createCrud() auto-generates these write procedures — no code needed: